peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-* Verifies that the `sig` field of the payload includes a valid JWT over the challenge token, signed with one of the keys published in the Requestor's `acme_requestor` metadata in its Entity Configuration, as specified in [Requestor](#requestor-metadata).
+* Verifies that the `sig` field of the payload includes a valid JWT over the challenge token, signed with one of the keys published in the Requestor's `acme_requestor` metadata in its Entity Configuration, as specified in
+  {{requestor-metadata}}.
 The Issuer MUST only consider the key whose `kid` matches the `kid` claim in the Requestor's challenge response.
   The Issuer also MUST only consider keys published in the Requestor's `acme_requestor` metadata.

 If all of the above verifications succeed, then the validation is successful.
 Otherwise, it has failed.
-In either case, the Certificate Issuer responds according to section 7.5.1 of [RFC8555].
+In either case, the Certificate Issuer responds according to
+{{Section 7.5.1 of !RFC8555}}.
 In the event that the verification succeeds, the eventual CSR MUST include the public key, attested within the Trust Chain, used by the Requestor to satisfy the Certificate Issuer's challenge.